backstage/backstage/plugins/code-coverage/README.md

 backstage.io/code-coverage: scm-only
 ```

-Note: This requires the [`backstage.io/source-location` annotation](https://backstage.io/docs/features/software-catalog/well-known-annotations#backstageiosource-location) to be set.
+Note: It may be required to set the [`backstage.io/source-location` annotation](https://backstage.io/docs/features/software-catalog/well-known-annotations#backstageiosource-location), however this should generally not be needed.